icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_master_cyclic_torque_2_nodes/doc_quickstart/quickstart.rst

 Import and build the application
 ++++++++++++++++++++++++++++++++

    #.
-Open xTIMEcomposer Studio and check that it is operating in online mode.
+Open *xTIMEcomposer* Studio and check that it is operating in online mode.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
-Locate the ``'SOMANET EtherCAT CST motorcontrol two nodes demo'`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in xTIMEcomposer.
+Locate the ``'SOMANET EtherCAT CST Motor Control Two Nodes Demo'`` item in the *xSOFTip* pane on the bottom left of the window and drag it into the Project Explorer window in *xTIMEcomposer*.
 This will also cause the modules and Linux libraries on which this application depends on to be imported as well.
    #.
-Click on the ``app_demo_master_cyclic_torque_2_nodes`` item in the Project Explorer plane then click on the build icon (hammer) in xTIMEcomposer.
+Click on the ``app_demo_master_cyclic_torque_2_nodes`` item in the Project Explorer plane then click on the build icon (hammer) in *xTIMEcomposer*.
 Check the Console window to verify that the application has built successfully.
 Note that you require the EtherLab IgH EtherCAT driver to be installed on your system to build the application.

-For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, which you can find by selecting Help->Tutorials from the xTIMEcomposer menu.
+For help in using *xTIMEcomposer*, try the *xTIMEcomposer* tutorial, which you can find by selecting Help->Tutorials from the *xTIMEcomposer* menu.

-Note that the Developer Column in xTIMEcomposer Studio on the right hand side of your screen provides information on the xSOFTip components you are using.
+Note that the Developer Column in *xTIMEcomposer* Studio on the right hand side of your screen provides information on the *xSOFTip* components you are using.
 Select one of the imported components in the Project Explorer, and you will see their description together with API documentation.
-Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.
+Having done this, click the `back` icon until you return to this Quick Start Guide within the Developer Column.

 Run the application